Redshift Security: Data Backups and Encryption Best Practices

 Without specifying a retention period when you create manual snapshots, Redshift manual snapshots remain forever, even after the cluster itself is deleted.
 Leaving behind an unmanaged sensitive data creates an exposure that can be exploited by attackers who are looking for easy targets.

-Setting retention for manual snapshots with AWS console:
+Setting retention for manual snapshots with the AWS console:

 Inside the desired snapshot click on “Actions” then “Manage access”: